Contact Us

 • Colored backgrounds: Colorful background patterns can be troublesome because they can decrease text recognition

-• Blurry or glared texts: Blurry or glared images are challenging to read for humans as well as computers.
+• Blurry or glare texts: Blurry or glare images are challenging to read for humans as well as computers.

-• Skewed or non-oriented documents: For situations where the image may be skewed, OCR will have a harder time to identify the characters because text is not aligned.
+• Skewed or non-oriented documents: For situations where the image may be skewed, OCR will have a harder time identifying the characters because the text is not aligned.

 • Look-alike characters: Some characters look so similar that OCR tools may not distinguish between them.
 For example, it is hard to differentiate between the number “0” and the letter “O”.

-• Handwritten text: As everyone has their way to write characters, OCR tools might not recognize all characters with different styles.
-You can see some characters are recognized with mistakes in the below image.
+• Handwritten text: As everyone has their own way of writing characters, OCR tools might not recognize all characters with different styles.

 How to measure OCR accuracy?